revbayes/revbayes.github.io/tutorials/fbd/fbd_specimen.md

 respect to the tree topology.

-Ultimately, we are interested in summarizing the sampled trees and branch times given that our MCMC has sampled all of the important parameters in proportion to their posterior probabilities.
+Ultimately, we are interested in summarizing the sampled trees and branch ti.e. given that our MCMC has sampled all of the important parameters in proportion to their posterior probabilities.
 RevBayes includes some functions for summarizing the tree topology and other tree parameters.